Shivneel7/Resume/README.md

 # Resume

-Random Coding Asssignments from school that demonstrate my knowledge of certain concepts and languages
+Coding Asssignments from school that demonstrate my knowledge of certain concepts and languages